At the stellar noise frontier: A transit survey of 121 TESS M3--M6 dwarfs: Injection-recovery tests

-The active archetype ($\sigma_{\rm MAD} = 5\,870$~ppm) confirms these trends at the extreme end: overall recovery drops to 18\% (18/100; CI $[12, 27]\%$), no planet below $1.76~R_\oplus$ is recovered, and no recovery occurs beyond $P = 14.8$~d.
+The active archetype ($\sigma_{\rm MAD}=5\,870$~ppm) confirms these trends at the extreme end: overall recovery drops to 18\% (18/100; CI $[12, 27]\%$), no planet below $1.76~R_\oplus$ was recovered and no recovery occurred beyond $P=14.8$~d.
 Although 65 of 100 injections yielded maximum TLS $\mathrm{SDE} \geq 7$, none of these false-period detections survived the vetting checks (0 wrong-$P$ candidates).
-The full calm--median--active sequence yields a $3.1\times$ degradation factor at approximately constant $R_\star$ ($0.328$--$0.340~R_\odot$).
+The full calm-median-active sequence yields a $3.1\times$ degradation factor at approximately constant $R_\star$ ($0.328$--$0.340~R_\odot$).

-The calm archetype achieves $\geq$50\% recovery for $R_p \geq 1.0~R_\oplus$ at $P < 10$~d and for $R_p \geq 2.0~R_\oplus$ at all periods, while the active archetype is confined to $R_p \geq 2.0~R_\oplus$ at $P < 5$~d.
+The calm archetype achieved $\geq$50\% recovery for $R_p \geq 1.0~R_\oplus$ at $P < 10$~d and for $R_p \geq 2.0~R_\oplus$ at all periods, while the active archetype has been confined to $R_p \geq 2.0~R_\oplus$ at $P < 5$~d.
 Per-bin recovery fractions (Table~\ref{tab:completeness}) are based on 25--44 injections per bin; the corresponding Wilson 95\% confidence intervals are $\pm 10$--$16\%$ (absolute), comparable to the $\sim$100 injections per archetype used by \citet{Ment2023}.
-These uncertainties are dominated by the Sobol sampling density rather than by pipeline stochasticity, and do not affect the main conclusions (calm-to-active degradation, sub-Earth detection threshold) which are derived from the full 100-injection aggregates with tighter constraints (Table~\ref{tab:completeness}, top row).
+These uncertainties are dominated by the Sobol sampling density (rather than by pipeline stochasticity) and do not affect the main conclusions (calm-to-active degradation, sub-Earth detection threshold), which are derived from the full 100-injection aggregates with tighter constraints (Table~\ref{tab:completeness}, top row).

-\section{Pipeline Robustness}
+\section{Pipeline robustness}